qutip/qutip/doc/internals/solver/integrator.rst

 While ordinary ODE interfaces strictly expect functions to represent the right-hand side (RHS), quantum solvers in QuTiP can profit from alternative formats.
-Every integrator exposes an :attr:`RHS_format` class attribute string that dictates the type of RHS object required during initialization:
+Every integrator exposes an :attr:`rhs_format` class attribute string that dictates the type of RHS object required during initialization:

-* **"callable"**: The integrator expects a function matching the signature ``rhs(t: float, state: Data) -> Data``.
+* **"callable"**: The integrator expects a function matching the signature ``rhs(t: float, state: Data) -> Data`` returning the derivative of the `state` at time `t`.
   This is the default for most ODE methods.
-  For specific Cython-backed ODE implementations, if the passed function is a method of :class:`QobjEvo`, it will bypass standard Python overhead and hook directly into the Cython bindings of ``QobjEvo.matmul`` using a ``RHS`` object.
+For specific Cython-backed ODE implementations, if the passed function is the method of :meth:`QobjEvo.matmul_data`, it will bypass standard Python overhead and hook directly into the Cython bindings of ``QobjEvo.matmul`` using a ``RHS`` object.
 * **"matrix"**: The integrator accepts a complex matrix formatted as a :class:`qutip.core.data.Data` object, solving the linear matrix differential equation
   $\frac{dX}{dt} = \text{RHS} \times X$.